irfanhakim-as/orked/README.md

 ### Passwordless access

 > [!NOTE]
-> This script requires the `PasswordAuthentication` SSH configuration option to be set to `yes` (default) on all of the Kubernetes nodes in the cluster.
-They may be updated to `no` after the script completes for better security.
+> This script requires the `PasswordAuthentication` SSH configuration option to be set to `yes` (default) on all nodes in the cluster besides the Login node.
+They may be updated to block password-based authentication (i.e. `no`) after the script completes for better security.

 - This script sets up the Login node for passwordless SSH access to all the nodes in the Kubernetes cluster.